Due to Covid-19, this year's Digital Summit unfortunately cannot take place as originally planned.

 Germany is not only the biggest single European IT market.
 It also invests massively in its own digital infrastructure and services portfolio.
 Germany is therefore a main target market for Baltic services suppliers and benefits at the same time significantly from cooperations with the innovative Baltic technology scene.

-The second German-Baltic Digital Summit on 7 October 2020 in Munich puts its focus on topics such as Digital Energy solutions, Sustainable Mobility in a Smart City, Cyber Security and Digital Administration & E-Government.
-It aims to showcase best practices, create leads and – most importantly – give space for direct networking, knowledge-transfer and matchmaking talks.
-Please see the menu bar for the Program 2020.
+The second German-Baltic Digital Summit in Munich was supposed to focus on topics such as digital energy solutions, sustainable mobility in a smart city, cybersecurity and digital administration & e-government.
+The aim was to identify best practices, create leads and - most importantly - create space for direct networking, knowledge transfer and matchmaking discussions.

-You can also watch the video of our partner this year, Invest in Bavaria, and see why Bavaria in particular is an ideal partner for this year's Digital Summit and an interesting region for start-ups and innovative companies.
+You can still watch the video of our partner this year, Invest in Bavaria, and see why Bavaria in particular would have been an ideal partner for this year's Digital Summit and why it still is an interesting region for start-ups and innovative companies.

-More information about the first German-Baltic Digital Summit in Düsseldorf can be found under Previous Events.
+More information about the first German-Baltic Digital Summit in Düsseldorf in 2019 can be found under Previous Events.

 Germany ranks 9th in the DESI report 2019 and is one of the leaders in spectrum assignment.
 With 82% of German Internet users listening to music online, watching videos and playing games on the Internet, 74% reading news online,